Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 Conformal means angle preserving of the transformations (reflection, rotation, translation etc).
 CGA uses additional information, compared to 3-dimensional storage.
 CGA is a 5-dimensional Minkowski G4.1 space, needing 32 parameters to describe all blades.
 CGA was patented in US 6,853,964, but expired in July 2022.

-The e1, e2, e3 are the x, y, z coordinates.
-The 2 additional dimensions e0 and einf (e∞) are virtual ones to allow the extended capabilities of CGA.
-They are designed in a way, so the 3-dimensional euclidean information is included in CGA and can be extracted unchanged.

-The coordinate properties are:

-- e1²=e2²=e3²=e+²=1
-- e-²=-1
-- the bases e∞ (einf) and e0 are used instead of e+ and e-:
-- e0 = 0.5(e- - e+), einf = e- + e+
-- e0²=einf²=0 (i. e. they are null vectors)
-- e0 . einf = -1 (inner product)

-e+ and e- are the two additional coordinates (where the name G4,1 comes from), but e0 and einf are used to define the objects.

-Because e0 and einf are null vectors, the inner product of two points have the same length as the euclidean distance of the vectors of the points. p.p=0, i. e. is a null vector.

 The additional dimensions allow additional object types and affine orthogonal transformations.

 G4,1 needs 32 (2^5, ordered by Pascal triangle) values for one variable, offering the capability of orthogonal transformations by using rotors (versors) including translates (reflect, rotate, dilate, translate).
 Not every object needs all values, so compressing is used.

-The blades according to Pascal triangle, 2^5 = 32 blades, 1-5-10-10-5-1.
-CGA uses the following blades and they are used in the array as follows.
-This follows how Gaalop is organized, so the code of it can be used by C++, Python etc. directly:
+The following table follows how Gaalop is organized:

 |-|-|-|
 |grade|blade|array index|